atorus-research/Tplyr/tests/testthat/_snaps/layer.md

     Must provide `tplyr_table`, `tplyr_layer`, or `tplyr_subgroup_layer` object from the `tplyr` package.

-# `by` must me a string, a variable name, or multiple variables submitted using `dplyr::vars`
+# `by` must me a string, a variable name, or multiple variables submitted using `rlang::quos`

     Invalid input to `by`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `~list("a", "b")`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `~c("a", "b")`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `by`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `by`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

-# `target_var` must me a string, a variable name, or multiple variables submitted using `dplyr::vars`
+# `target_var` must me a string, a variable name, or multiple variables submitted using `rlang::quos`

     Invalid input to `target_var`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `~list("a", "b")`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `~c("a", "b")`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `target_var`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 ---

     Invalid input to `target_var`.
-Submit either a string, a variable name, or multiple variable names using `dplyr::vars`.
+Submit either a string, a variable name, or multiple variable names using `rlang::quos`.

 # `target_var` must exist in target dataset